Is your hometown obsessed with tennis? Find out if your city makes the cut in our list of the 10 best cities for tennis players.

 Find tennis lessons in Nashville.

-Find tennis courts in Nashville.
+Find tennis league in Nashville.

 8. St. Louis